appleadele/Roof-Structure-Extraction-from-Remote-Sensing-Images/README.md

 - **Output:** Evaluation summary text file (`mrf_evaluation_summary_*.txt`) containing metrics such as TP, FP, FN, Precision, Recall, Mean IoU, and smoothness violation ratio

+## Future Work

+Demo data, additional evaluation tools, and a method for converting results into 3D building models will be added in future updates.

 ## Citation

 If you use this code or data processing pipeline in your research, please cite: